Oxytocin: Bonding

 In the prairie vole, oxytocin released into the brain of the female during sexual activity is important for forming a pair bond with her sexual partner.
 Vasopressin appears to have a similar effect in males.
 Oxytocin has a role in social behaviors in many species, so it likely also does in humans.
-In a 2003 study, both humans and dog oxytocin levels in the blood rose after a five to 24 minute petting session.
+In a 2003 study, both humans' and dogs' oxytocin levels in the blood rose after a five to 24-minute petting session.
 This possibly plays a role in the emotional bonding between humans and dogs.